 According to § 207a StGB (Austrian penal code), child pornography is defined by sexual intercourse with or by focussing on the genitals of minors.
-Photos of undressed children or nudist beaches are not subject to child pornography.
+Thus, neutral photos of nudist beaches, for instance, are not subject to child pornography.

-If a picture is subject to child pornography, any activity in connection with this is illegal: producing, offering, acquiring, possessing or dealing with child pornography, also import, transport and export - except the regulations according to § 207a, para.
+If a picture is subject to child pornography, any activity in connection with this is illegal: i.e. wilful access to such material on the Internet, producing, offering, acquiring, possessing or dealing with child pornography, also import, transport and export - except the regulations according to § 207a, para.
 5 StGB (Austrian penal code).